drae/k8s-home-ops/README.md

 - [talhelper](https://github.com/budimanjojo/talhelper)
 ## 💻 Hardware

-The cluster comprises 3 identical Lenovo M720Q Thinkcentres, specs: Intel Core i5-9500T, 16GB DDR4, 240GB SATA SSD (OS), and 500GB NVME SSD (Data).
+The single node cluster comprises ~~3 identical~~ a Lenovo M720Q Thinkcentre, specs: Intel Core i5-9500T, 16GB DDR4, 240GB SATA SSD (OS), and 500GB NVME SSD (Data).

 Other hardware includes an aging self built NAS (Celeron based, 16GB DDR3 in a neat U-NAS 800 case) and, currently, a [Raspberry Pi 4B](https://www.raspberrypi.org/) router running [OpenWRT](https://openwrt.org).
-I did tinker with [VyOS](https://vyos.io/) but the boot sequence needs work and I had real issues getting anything working following a reinstall.
-Something for the future!

 The Pi replaces an older Atom based self-built router who's external PSU went 💥 after many years of service.
 Given that router pulled nearly 20W, and with rising energy costs in mind, I thought I'd try the Pi 4.
 It works surprisingly well - and sips power.
-I should note my internet connectivity is limited to 80/20 VDSL2 as, for some reason, the local [XGS-PON based fibre provider](https://www.communityfibre.co.uk) has decided to ignore my road (all the surrounding roads have it or will do soon ... 😔) and BT/Openreach (the major national incumbent network owner) has my phone exchange listed for FTTP as "by 2025".
-Still, others have benchmarked the Pi 4B as maintaining >800Mbps up/down with SQM, pretty impressive.

-Total power use (for the cluster, nas, router, switch, ap, etc.) varies from around **75-90W** (with disks spundown and cluster idling), **105-120W** with [Plex](https://plex.tv) direct playing or (hardware) transcoding, to **150-165W** when the cluster/NAS are particularly busy (scrubing, etc.).
-I would say it averages out over 24 hours to probably **100-110W**.
+Total power use (inc. switch, zigbee transceivers, modem, etc.) varies from around **66-80W** (with disks spundown and cluster idling), **105-115W** with [Plex](https://plex.tv) direct playing or (hardware) transcoding, to **130-150W** when the cluster/NAS are particularly busy (scrubing, etc.).
+I would say it averages out over 24 hours to probably **90-110W**.

 ## 🤔 Before we start

-Obviously keep in mind my repo has lots of encrypted data that is tied to my own GPG private key.
+The repo has lots of encrypted data that is tied to my  GPG private key.
 You cannot simply clone this repo, follow this walkthrough, and have a functioning cluster.
-You will need to use your own key, update the ```.sops.yaml``` file in the root of the repo, replacing my public gpg key(s) with your own public key.
+You will need to use your own key (GPG, age, azure keystore, etc.), update the ```.sops.yaml``` file in the root of the repo, replacing my public gpg key(s) with your own key.

 Then you will need to re-create all the individual ```XXXXX.sops.yaml``` files in the repo (```infrastructure/*``` and ```cluster/*```) with your own data and encrypt them with your own gpg, age, azure, ... or other key.